December 5, 2019

 With the option to conduct a speed test from 14 different locations, KeyCDN online check-ups serve as a practical speed test tool on-the-go.

-Aside from full-page speed test and geolocation check, the tool can also perform an SSL FREAK attack tester to ensure the security of your website’s SSL/TLS.
+Aside from a full-page speed test and geolocation check, the tool can also perform an SSL FREAK attack tester to ensure the security of your website’s SSL/TLS.

 Dotcom’s free tools allow you to conduct browser-based load time testing via various desktop and mobile web browsers, from 20 test locations across the globe.